Nichokas/EmojiUtils/README.md

 ## Features

 - 🌟 **Visual Hashing**: Generate hashes represented as emoji sequences for a unique and colorful experience.
-- 🛡️ **Identity Verification**: Prove your identity using emoji-based codes in the Identities Tab.
+🛡️ Identity Verification: Prove your identity using emoji-based codes in the Identities Tab.
+These codes only last 5 minutes.
 - 🚀 **User-friendly Interface**: Built with SwiftUI for a sleek and responsive user experience.

 ---